 Now that we’ve covered the basics of soil pH, let’s explore some natural ways to raise soil alkalinity.

 However, be very careful not to overdo it.
-Many plants may have difficulty absorbing essential nutrients if the soil becomes too alkaline.
+Many plants may struggle to absorb essential nutrients if the soil becomes too alkaline.

 1. Wood Ashes

-Wood ashes are a quick and natural way to raise soil pH.
+Wood ashes are a quick and natural way to raise the pH of soil.
 They contain potassium, calcium, and magnesium, which are alkaline-forming nutrients.

 To apply, first collect ashes from a clean wood-burning source.
 Avoid ashes from treated or painted wood [3].

 Once cooled, spread a thin layer of ash, no more than 1 inch thick, across the soil surface.
-Work the ashes into the topsoil gently to help it blend evenly and prevent runoff.
+Work the ashes into the topsoil gently.

 Since wood ash is high in calcium, potassium, and other alkaline minerals, it raises the soil’s pH.
 However, over-application can cause pH levels to spike too high, which could harm plants.